alchemyplatform/alchemy-sdk-js/docs-md/README.md

 The `Alchemy` object returned by `new Alchemy()` provides access to the Alchemy API.
 An optional config object can be passed in when initializing to set your API key, change the network, or specify the max number of retries.

-## Alchemy SDK Namespaces
+## Using the Alchemy SDK

 The Alchemy SDK currently supports three different namespaces, including:

 - `core`: All commonly-used Ethers.js methods and Alchemy Enhanced API methods
 - `nft`: All Alchemy NFT API methods
 - `ws`: All WebSockets methods